-Teachers forced to pick up the slack, educating on net safety as parents sit back
+Teachers forced to pick up the slack, educating on internet safety as parents sit back

 With the new school year underway, and the revised computing curriculum settling into its stride, AVG Technologies, the online security company for more than 200 million monthly active users, has released new research revealing the extent to which parents are over-reliant on teachers and schools to educate their children about online dangers.